- Students must meet eligibility criteria as defined by Title 5 and the Chancellor's Office Guidelines

 EOPS Provisional, Dismissal and Reinstatement Status

-- Students who fail to meet their program obligations and/or the goals outlined in their EOPS Success Plan are not eligible to continue in the program the following semester.
-Students must wait one semester and reapply in order to be considered for acceptance back into the program.
+- Students who fail to meet their program obligations may not be eligible to continue in the program the following semester.
+Students must wait one semester and reapply in order to be considered for acceptance back into the program

-- Students may be allowed to remain on Provisional Status for more than one semester and/or complete an EOPS Success Plan more than one time if the circumstances regarding the failure to meet program standards are medical or catastrophic in nature.
-The Director will make the final determination for eligibility.
+- Students may be allowed to remain on Provisional Status for more than one semester and/or complete an appeal more than one time if the circumstances regarding the failure to meet program standards are medical or catastrophic in nature.
+The Director will make the final determination for eligibility

 Three Mandatory Counseling Appointments

-- First appointment must be with an EOPS or SAS counselor only
+- First appointment must be with an EOPS counselor only

 - Mandatory counseling appointments can occur within a reasonable amount of time either before or after the semester.
 However, appointments from the previous semester cannot be counted towards the requirement for the current semester

-- Meetings with paraprofessional staff (EOPS Specialist, Coordinator, or Director) can count towards your second or third mandatory appointment, however two counseling appointments must be with an EOPS counselor
+- Meetings with EOPS staff (not EOPS counselors) can count towards second or third mandatory appointments, however two counseling appointments must be with an EOPS counselor

 - Students who miss two appointments in a semester without notifying the office in advance of cancellation will only be allowed to make same day appointments